napcs/lessonmd/README.md

 Here's a map of what the files are in the project:

 ```
+.
 ├── Makefile                <- Builds all of the executables
 ├── README.md               <- this file
 ├── bin
 │   └── lessonmd.go         <- The CLI interface
-├── commandblocks.go              <- Parser and HTML renderer for command blocks
 ├── converter.go            <- The main Markdown to HTML converter
+├── converter_test.go       <- Test cases
 ├── examples
 │   └── lesson.md           <- An example doc
+├── extensions              <- Custom GoldMark extensions
+│   ├── commandblocks       <- Parser and HTML renderer for command blocks
+│   ├── inlinehighlight     <- Parser and HTML renderer for inline highlighting
+│   └── outputblocks        <- Parser and HTML renderer for output blocks
 ├── go.mod
-├── go.sum
+└── go.sum
-├── inlinehighlight.go            <- Parser and HTML renderer for inline highlighting
-└── outputblocks.go               <- Parser and HTML renderer for output blocks.
 ```

 ## Roadmap